 After backing up items, store the original copies somewhere that will minimize damage.
 For example, it’s worth investing in a water-proof safe or document bag so they’ll be safe from water damage (even if your property is damaged in a storm).

-However, according to H&R Block’s Andy Phillips, it’s also important to create an inventory of valuable items in your home before a storm takes place, even if it’s a matter of taking photos of what’s in your property.
-He says:
+However, according to H&R Block’s Phillips, it’s also important to create an inventory of valuable items in your home before a storm takes place, even if it’s a matter of taking photos of what’s in your property.

 Insurance and Legal Assistance for Lost Documents